ericsonga/TeacherCSP/_sources/CSPRepeatTurtles/ch10_exercises.rst

         .. tab:: Question

-           Create a procedure to draw a pattern of 4 turtles at the 4 corners of a square using the ``stamp`` procedure.
+           Create a procedure to draw 4 turtles at the 4 corners of a square using the ``stamp`` procedure.

            .. activecode::  ch10ex9q
                 :nocodelens: